What is Mailinator?

 Doesn't this open a situation where Mailinator might get LOTS of email that no one cares about?

 Yup - Mailinator gets many millions of emails per day.
-Its important you know that any email that gets sent to Mailinator is deleted after a day, sometimes sooner.
-After that time, it will be auto-deleted.
+It's important you know that any email that gets sent to Mailinator is deleted from the system after a few hours.

 If I don't "sign up", then how do I create an account?

-You don't.
+You don't create accounts - arriving emails do.
 Mailinator creates an email account as soon as email arrives for it.
 All you or anyone else needs to do is send email to the name you thought up and - Kazam! - it will be there waiting for you.

 Um... how do I get the email then?

-Visit mailinator.com and type in the email name where is says "Check your inbox!", then click "Go!", and Mailinator will display the list of email waiting.
+Visit mailinator.com and type in the email name where it says "Check an inbox!", then click "Go!", and Mailinator will display the list of email waiting.

 Err... what's the password to get the email